aynfrancesco06/aws-bootcamp-cruddur-2023/journal/week1.md

   retries: 3
   start_period: 40s
 ```

-    - This will be inserted in the docker-compose.yml file
+  -This will be inserted in the docker-compose.yml file
 ![image](https://user-images.githubusercontent.com/56792014/220393227-00b231aa-8c01-43d1-8d0c-42f0f17352e3.png)

-    - We also installed curl via run command in backend dockerfile, this will enable the curl command in the health status later
+  -We also installed curl via run command in backend dockerfile, this will enable the curl command in the health status later

 ```
 #install curl